cds-snc/data-lake/docs/data/catalog/operations/aws/cost-and-usage-report.md

 # AWS Cost and Usage Report

-Dataset describing how much was spent on AWS services by CDS.
+Dataset describing how much was spent on Amazon Web Services (AWS) by CDS.

 Each row describes the cost of using a particular AWS service (i.e., a line item) within a billing period.

 This dataset is represented in [Superset](https://superset.cdssandbox.xyz/) as the Physical dataset [`cost_usage_report_by_account`](https://superset.cdssandbox.xyz/explore/?datasource_type=table&datasource_id=68).
 All of the Virtual datasets in the "Operations / AWS / Cost and Usage" group are derived from it.

-**Keywords:** AWS, Amazon, cost, usage, cost, fees
+**Keywords:** AWS, Amazon, cost, usage, fees

 ## Provenance